Tornado Safety

 It is important to note that there are no public tornado shelters in Oklahoma City.
 If a tornado is imminent, do not risk trying to drive to a tornado shelter.
 If you have your own shelter, you can go to it.
 Residents can register the location of their storm shelters in OKC with the city ahead of time so that emergency responders know where to find you.

 Please follow these tornado safety tips during the next storm.
-If you need any assistance with a personal injury matter, do not hesitate to contact Cain Law Office.
+If you need any assistance with a personal injury matter, do not hesitate to contact Cain Law.
 We are available to take your call 24/7.